tryton/trytond/doc/topics/views/index.rst

   </record>

-There is three types of views:
+There are different types of views:

     * Form

     * Tree

+    * List-Forms

     * Graph